briankoser/sfc-listeners-guide/episodes/0019-apocalypse-now.md

 last_listen: 2018-02-19
 recommendation: yes-timeloop
 recommendation_reason: A shallow look at the Apocalypse, but notable for being the first time that Ben and Matt attack <i class="work-title">Left Behind</i>.
 archivist_note: "It's amusing to hear Matt and Ben attack <i class='work-title'>Left Behind</i> with the fervency of the disillusioned.
-I was raised with the same eschatology and am currently agnostic on the issue, but to play devil's advocate for dispensational premillennialism: prophecy is often vague, and if there's any area where the church could change doctrine \"late in the game\", it would be eschatology."
+I was raised with the same eschatology and am currently undecided on the issue, but to play devil's advocate for dispensational premillennialism: prophecy is often vague, and if there's any area where the church could change doctrine \"late in the game\", it would be eschatology."
 ---
 # News
 Ben is now done with Stan Lee cameos and end credit scenes